Ready to apply?

 1. Send an email and attach the following:

 a.
-Local Health Department Permit number.
-Please send a picture if possible.
+A picture of your Local Health Department Permit number.

 c.
 General Liability Insurance Certificate, often called a Certificate of Insurance.
 You may take a picture of your Declarations Page.
 This is not your vehicle insurance.
 This is your business liability insurance.